Other important partners

 Bayern International was set up in 1995 by the Bavarian Government as a competent organisation to promote foreign trade.
 It was founded within the scope of the "Offensive Zukunft Bayern" (Initiative to make Bavaria fit for the future) financed by privatisation revenue.
 In close cooperation with partners in government and the private sector, Bayern International supports enterprises located in Bavaria and helps them establish international business cooperations.

 Bayern Handwerk International is the export promotion agency for Bavarian skilled crafts.
 BHI helps craft enterprises to develop new sales markets in foreign countries, offers export counselling and organises communal stands at trade fairs in Germany and abroad.
-The organisation is supported by the six Bavarian chambers of trades and crafts in collaboration with the Bavarian Ministry of Economic Affairs and Media, Energy and Technology.
+The organisation is supported by the six Bavarian chambers of trades and crafts in collaboration with the Bavarian Ministry of Economic Affairs, Regional Development and Energy.

 The AWZ projects are sponsored by the Bavarian Ministry of Economic Affairs.